 LOUIS GREENSPAN DAY CARE CENTER: (opened in 1975) provides quality, affordable care to children of DCC students, staff and faculty.
 It serves as an observation and internship facility for students in DCC's Early Childhood associate degree and Early Childhood Caregiver certificate programs.

-ORCUTT STUDENT SERVICES CENTER (SSC): (built in 1964) includes all student service functions including Admissions, Financial Aid, Counseling and Career Services, the Educational Opportunity Program, Disability Services, Student Accounts, the office of the Registrar, and the office of the Dean of Student Services and Enrollment Management.
+ORCUTT STUDENT SERVICES CENTER (SSC): (built in 1964) includes all student service functions including Admissions, Financial Aid, Counseling and Career Services, the Educational Opportunity Program, Accommodative Services, Student Accounts, the office of the Registrar, and the office of the Dean of Student Services and Enrollment Management.

 TACONIC HALL (T): (built in 1963) provides classrooms and laboratories for instruction as well as faculty offices for the following departments: Business Technologies; Behavioral Sciences; and Engineering, Architecture, and Computer Technologies.